Does the Zeus RTA by GeekVape Live Up to Its Leak Free Label and How Does It Vape?

 It’s good it can take the Goon style 810 drip tips as well as 510s which does change the vape significantly with a lot tighter draw from the latter.

-Cloud production is good – I have used a framed Clapton and a staggered fused Clapton as well as an alien all coming in under .2 ohms and the flavor has been very good indeed – which given the amount of airflow going on is excellent.
+Cloud production is good – I have used a framed Clapton and a staggered fused Clapton as well as an alien all coming in under .2 ohms and the flavour has been very good indeed – which given the amount of airflow going on is excellent.

 What I Don’t Like